25-1-Great Vocals

 5. BRIDGE OVER TROUBLED WATER (1970)

-Vocalist: Simon & Garfunkel (lead Art Garfunkel)
+Vocalist: Simon & Garfunkel (lead Art Garfunkel / Larry Knechtel piano)

 Writer/Composer: Paul Simon (1970)

-Art Garfunkel’s soaring magnificent performance of this three-verse masterpiece is by all counts one of the most beautiful melohttps://youtu.dies ever written.
-As each verse is sung with a little more volume, it takes on an overwhelming spiritual, hymnal sound, ending in a remarkable vocal crescendo, as a musical prayer.
+Art Garfunkel’s soaring magnificent performance of this three-verse masterpiece is by all counts, one of the most beautiful melodies ever written.
+With Art’s soaring vocal of each verse, a little more volume is added, and it takes on an overwhelming spiritual, hymnal sound, ending in a remarkable vocal crescendo, as if intended to be a musical prayer.
 Perhaps Paul Simon was inspired, or maybe not, but it’s certainly one of the best songs of the 20th century.
-It transcends Pop, Folk and its presentation and its musical arrangement is both undeniably rapturous and unforgettable.
-This song for the ages is…Magnificent and Inspirational!
+Known primarily as Folk Rock singers, it became anthemic as Folk / Pop, and its presentation and its celestial musical arrangement is both undeniably rapturous and unforgettable.
+This became a song for the ages, with Larry Knechtel’s Gospel-sounding piano playing one of the most recognizable in music history… Sublime, Magnificent and Inspirational!

 4. SUMMERTIME “Porgy and Bess” (1957)

-Vocalist: Ella Fitzgerald / Louis Armstrong & trumpet (Russell Garcia’s Orch. & arrangement
+Vocalist: Ella Fitzgerald / Louis Armstrong & trumpet (Russell Garcia’s Orch. & arrangement)

 Writer/Composer: George Gershwin / Ira Gershwin (1935)

 This Gershwin classic has been covered by so many great vocal artists, but there’s something really special about Ella’s magnificent presentation.
-As a master of the American songbook, her beautiful low tones and her amazing pitch, power and pace just quiver with passion as she sends Russell Garcia’s musical arrangement into the stratosphere.
-Ella cannot be denied, she was born to sing this song.
-This haunting melody is truly unforgettable, and the First Lady of Song delivers with love, tenderness, and her signature handkerchief…Without a doubt, …Stunning!
+As a master of the American Songbook, her beautiful low tones and her amazing pitch, power and pace just quiver with passion as she sends Russell Garcia’s musical arrangement into the stratosphere.
+Ella cannot be denied—she was born to sing this song.
+She crosses all boundaries here, Jazz / Pop / Soul and R&B. It’s very timely from the opening verse, “Summertime, and the livin’ is easy / Fish are jumpin,’ and the cotton is high.”
+This haunting melody truly burns itself into the heart and mind, and the First Lady of Song delivers with love, tenderness, and her signature handkerchief.
+Without a doubt, not only Stunning, but Haunting!

 3. STARDUST (1957)